iamMarck/sidekick-backend/README.md

 ## How to run
-Setup solution to run both `SideKick.Examination.WS` and `Sidekick.Examination.App` goto Solution Properties and set 'Multiple startup projects' select action `Start` on dropdown menu on `SideKick.Examination.WS` and `Sidekick.Examination.App` project then Apply, you can now Start the project by pressing `f5` or pressing `Start` buton.
+Setup solution to run both `SideKick.Examination.WS` and `Sidekick.Examination.App` goto Solution Properties and set 'Multiple startup projects' select action `Start` on dropdown menu on `SideKick.Examination.WS` and `Sidekick.Examination.App` project then Apply, you can now Start the project by pressing `f5` or pressing `Start` button.

 Thanks a lot.